-Whenever the District is made aware of a complaint or report of harassment/discrimination under this policy, the District will conduct an immediate, thorough, and objective investigation of the situation.
+Whenever the District is made aware of a complaint or report of harassment/discrimination under this policy, the District will conduct an immediate, thorough, and objective investigation of the situation using an impartial and qualified investigator.
 Cooperation with such investigations is required of all employees and contractors.
+The District will inform the complainant or alleged victim of the progress of the investigation and provide timely notification of the results.